Dub music: Evolution of dub as a subgenre (1970s)

-Dub history (Early 1980s–present)
+Dub history (since the early 1980s)

 Dub has continued to evolve, its popularity waxing and waning with changes in musical fashion.
 Almost all reggae singles still carry an instrumental version on the B-side and these are still used by the sound systems as a blank canvas for live singers and DJs.

 In 1986, the Japanese band Mute Beat would create dub music using live instruments such as trumpets rather than studio equipment, and became a precursor to club music.

 In the 1980s, the United Kingdom became a new centre for dub production with Mikey Dread, Mad Professor and Jah Shaka being the most famous.
-It was also the time when dub made its influence known in the work of harder edged, experimental producers such as Mikey Dread with UB40 and The Clash, Adrian Sherwood and the roster of artists on his On-U Sound label.
+It was also the time when dub made its influence known in the work of harder edged, experimental producers such as Mikey Dread with UB40 and the Clash, Adrian Sherwood and the roster of artists on his On-U Sound label.
 Many bands characterized as post-punk were heavily influenced by dub.
-Better-known bands such as The Police, The Clash and UB40 helped popularize Dub, with UB40's Present Arms In Dub album being the first dub album to hit the UK top 40.
+Better-known bands such as the Police, the Clash and UB40 helped popularize dub, with UB40's Present Arms In Dub being the first dub album to hit the UK top 40.

-Side by side with reggae at this time (early 1980s) running B side dub mixes, a rising number of American (mostly New York state and New Jersey-based) post-disco record producers in collaboration with prominent DJs decided to supply 12 inch singles with alternate dub mixes, predating the era of "remixes."
-Reflected in the production of records such as The Peech Boys' "Don't Make Me Wait," Toney Lee's "Reach Up," and artists mostly on New York City labels Prelude or West End.
+Side by side with reggae at this time (early 1980s) running B side dub mixes, a rising number of American (mostly New York state and New Jersey–based) post-disco record producers in collaboration with prominent DJs decided to supply 12 inch singles with alternate dub mixes, predating the era of "remixes".
+Reflected in the production of records such as the Peech Boys' "Don't Make Me Wait", Toney Lee's "Reach Up", and artists mostly on New York City labels Prelude or West End.
 In the aforementioned mixes the beat of the record was accentuated, "unnecessary" vocal parts dropped, and other DJ-friendly features making it easy to work with, like picking out key sections to play over other records, heightening the dancefloor effect.

-Contemporary instances are also called "dubtronica,", "dub-techno", "steppers" or electronic music influenced by dub music.
+Contemporary instances are also called "dubtronica", "dub-techno", "steppers" or electronic music influenced by dub music.